x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/journaling/journaling.md

 - **Standard journaling**: Journal all messages that are sent to and received by mailboxes on a specific mailbox database.
 To journal all messages in your organization, you need to configure journaling on all mailbox databases on all Exchange servers.

 - **Premium journaling**: Use *journal rules* to journal messages based on recipients (all recipients or specified recipients), and scope (internal messages, external messages, or all messages).
 Premium journaling requires Exchange Enterprise client access licenses (CALs).
-For more information about CALs, see [Exchange Server Licensing](https://go.microsoft.com/fwlink/p/?linkid=237292).
+For more information about CALs, see [Exchange licensing FAQs](https://www.microsoft.com/microsoft-365/exchange/microsoft-exchange-server-licensing-licensing-overview).

 To configure journaling, see [Journaling procedures in Exchange Server](journaling-procedures.md).